LinkedIn for advertising. Use the links to adjust your cookie settings and read

 The CO2 factor varies with different factors such as type of fuel, type of ship, utilization grade, speed of the vessel and the allocation between freight and passengers onboard the vessel.
 That is why there is a difference between the CO2 emissions on our different routes.

 For freight emission calculation purposes Stena Line uses the MRV methodology for Ro-Ro and Ro-pax vessels in accordance with the MRV Directive by the European Union.
 The emission factor per route is based on previous year’s CO2 emissions and commercial data for passenger volumes, passenger vehicles and total goods weight.
-The data and calculations have been verified by 3rd party.
+Emissions data for each vessel has been verified by 3rd party, whereas weighing of carbon intensity between several vessels operating on each given route is made using sailing time per route and per vessel, sourced from Stena Line’s own internal commercial data.
+Latest update: 21 September 2021

 Was this page helpful?